NeuroML/Documentation/source/Landing.md

 standard data format for defining and exchanging descriptions of neuronal cell and network models.

 The NeuroML project community develops an [XML (eXtensible Markup Language)](https://wikipedia.org/XML) based description language where [XML Schemas](http://www.w3schools.com/schema/default.asp) are used to define model specifications.
-The community also develops and maintains a number of libraries (in [Python, Java and other languages](./Userdocs/Software/Software.md)) to facilitate use of these specifications.
+The community also develops and maintains a number of libraries (in {ref}`Python, Java and other languages <userdocs:software>`) to facilitate use of these specifications.

 NeuroML specifications are developed by the [NeuroML Editorial Board](https://neuroml.org/editors) and overseen by its [Scientific Committee](https://neuroml.org/scientific_committee).
 NeuroML is [endorsed by INCF](https://www.incf.org/sbp/neuroml), and is also an official [COMBINE standard](http://co.mbine.org/standards/neuroml).